threewebcode/mystack/code.md

 The "ReturnTweetLik" component retrieves the tweet data from local storage and conditionally renders the appropriate action link component (TweetLink, RetweetLink, or FollowLink) based on the status.

+**api**

+The MoralisNextApi function is being exported as the default export of the module.
+It takes an object as its argument, which includes the following properties:

+- `apiKey`: This property is used to provide the Moralis API key.
+It is likely retrieved from the environment variable `process.env.MORALIS_API_KEY` or an empty string if the variable is not defined.

+- `authentication`: This property is an object that configures the authentication settings for the Moralis backend.
+It includes the following properties:
+  - `domain`: This property is likely used to specify the domain for authentication.
+It is an empty string in the code you provided, so it may need to be replaced with the appropriate domain.
+  - `uri`: This property is used to specify the URI for the NextAuth backend.
+It is likely retrieved from the environment variable `process.env.NEXTAUTH_URL`.
+  - `timeout`: This property sets the timeout duration for authentication requests to 120 seconds (2 minutes).

+It uses Telegraf library for creating a Telegram bot.
+The code handles new chat members and listens for messages sent by the members.
+It keeps track of users who have sent the correct referral ID and performs various operations based on the referral ID.

+1. Imports necessary modules and libraries.
+2. Creates a new instance of the Telegraf bot using the Telegram bot token.
+3. Initializes a map to keep track of users and their referral ID status.
+4. Defines a function to find users based on a referral ID.
+5. Defines a function to update the referral ID status for a user.
+6. Defines a function to update the entries for a user in a giveaway.
+7. Handles the "new_chat_members" event, which is triggered when new members join a chat.
+It sends a welcome message and asks for the referral ID.
+8. Handles any text message sent by users in the chat.
+9. Checks if the user has already sent the correct referral ID.
+10. If the message matches a specific format ("/join/{referralId}"), it extracts the referral ID and checks if it is valid.
+If valid, it updates the referral ID status and performs entry updates.
+11. If the user has not sent the correct referral ID, it checks if the text matches a valid referral ID.
+If valid, it updates the referral ID status and performs entry updates.
+12. Exports an async function that handles the incoming requests to the API endpoint.
+It passes the request body to the Telegraf bot for processing.

+**users**

+The dashboard page displays a dashboard for users who have participated in giveaways.
+It retrieves data from Firebase and displays it in different sections, such as live events, followed companies, and events history.
+It also includes some conditional rendering based on the user's type (company or user) and a loader while the data is being fetched.

+The user profile displays the user's personal information, security info, linked accounts, and notifications.
+The user can edit their personal information, security info, and linked accounts.
+They can also enable/disable notifications and verify their email address.

+The component uses various hooks and libraries such as react-hook-form for form validation, react-hot-toast for displaying toast messages, and firebase for authentication and database operations.
+It also uses custom hooks like useAuth and useUserData to access authentication and user data.

+The component includes conditional rendering based on the user's authentication status and email verification status.
+It also handles image uploading and cropping using Firebase storage.

+The user can connect/disconnect their MetaMask wallet and view their wallet addresses.
+They can also connect/disconnect their social media accounts like Google and Facebook.

+**company**

+It imports various dependencies such as React, Image, and others.
+It also imports functions and components from external files and libraries.
+The component fetches data from a Firestore database and renders a list of giveaways.
+It also includes some conditional rendering and event handling logic.

+### Components

+**main layout**

+The main layout component is used to create the main layout structure for a web page.
+It imports various dependencies from Firebase and other components.

+The component takes in a "children" prop, which represents the content to be rendered within the layout.
+It also uses the useUserData and useTour hooks from custom context providers.

+Inside the component, there are several state variables defined using the useState hook, including loading, giveaways, and featuredCompanies.

+There are also several useEffect hooks that handle fetching data from Firebase and performing actions based on the fetched data.
+For example, the launchTutorial function is called when userData changes and sets up a tutorial based on the user's data.

+The getGiveaways and getCompaniesData functions fetch data from the Firestore database and update the state variables accordingly.

+The return statement contains the JSX code that represents the main layout structure.
+It includes a loader component, a sidebar component, a header component, the main content area (represented by the "children" prop), a footer component, and a mobile navigation component.

+**mobile header**

+It imports necessary dependencies such as useState from React, Lottie for animation, and various icons from the Heroicons library.
+It also imports the logo animation from a JSON file and the HeaderBizUtility component.

+The component defines a state variable called "navbar" using the useState hook.
+It is initially set to false.

+Inside the return statement, there is a navigation element with a class name for styling.

+There is a button that toggles the value of the "navbar" state when clicked.
+Depending on the value of "navbar", it renders either the ChevronUpIcon or the ChevronDownIcon.

+Inside a div, there is another div that has conditional styling based on the value of "navbar".
+If "navbar" is true, it has the "block" class, otherwise it has the "hidden" class.
+Inside this div, the HeaderBizUtility component is rendered.

+**home hero**

+This component is responsible for rendering the hero section of a website.
+The hero section includes a headline, description, and a button for registration.
+It also includes an image of giveaways and a section for step-by-step instructions.
+The component uses the useAuth hook from the authcontext to handle authentication and display an authentication modal.